Approved by: Human Protections Administrator, Director of OPRS, and Executive IRB Chair

 Not feasible to effectively identify potential subjects who may be eligible to participate in the research by other means.

-Not feasible to written informed consent document or for phone script/information sheet to containing all of the required elements of informed consent.
+Not feasible to obtain written informed consent via telephone or for the telephone script/information sheet to containing all of the required elements of informed consent.

 When appropriate, subjects will be provided with additional pertinent information after participation.